qbiomaster/Imaging-Biological-Systems/README.md

 | 23/11/22 |14:00-16:00| TP : [Building your setup](Build_your_setup/Build_your_setup.pdf)-acquisition | qBio/Confocal/AFM | ALG, EM, LC  |
 | 02/12/21 |14:00-17:00| Oral restitutions #1| Conference room | ALG, EM, LC, CD  |

+**<u>Homeworks</u>**:

+* Pick the setup you want to build among the [three setups](Build_your_setup/Build_your_setup.pdf) (2 students per setup for the confocal and AFM and 3 students for the TIRF)
+* During the "TD : Intro to [building your setup"](Build_your_setup/Build_your_setup.pdf) you will design the setup with the teacher, however it is best that you think about the design before the session.
+* During the "TD : Troubleshooting" you will validate the last details of the design.
+You should have a well thought design BEFORE the session.
+* During the TP you will take notes and acquire data that you may need to process/analyse for the written report and the oral restitutions.
+* Written report guidelines:
+  * Max nb of pages:
+  *
+* Oral restitutions guidelines:
+  * 10 minutes of presentation by each binome/trinome
+  * 10 minutes of questions by the students and teachers.

 ### Section #3-[Practicals](Practicals_Advanced_microscopy/Practicals_Advanced_microscopy.pdf)
 | Date | Schedule | Subject | Location | Instructors|
 | ------------ |----| ------ | ------- | ----------- |